SICKAppSpaceCodingStarterKit/CSK_Module_MultiTCPIPServer/README.md

 3. Set advanced settings of the server.
 Server must be restarted to apply the new settings
 4. Event and function for data forwarding from/to all connected clients are shown here
 5. Table with connected clients
-6. Check the latest received payload and IP address it was received from
+6. Check the latest received/send payload and IP address it was received/send from/to
-7. Check the latest data and success of sending to all clients
-8. Input field to test sending data to all clients
+7. Input field to test sending data to all clients
 ![plot](./docu/media/genericSettings.png)

 ### Read messages